In Guides

 The End Result

-To put everything together, here is the complete code to login via websockets using JWT authentication.
+Here is the complete code to login via websockets using JWT authentication.

 import asyncio